botbreeder/mudbasic/README.md

 ## Scheduling in a distributed environment

-The way I see it, the main drawback of the classical ECS architecture is that systems are very dependent on their ordering.
+The way I see it, the main drawback of the ECS architecture is that systems are very dependent on their ordering.
 Adding new systems between already existing systems can be disruptive.
 Big world?
 Big headache.

 To me, this is not a problem you solve with code.
 This is a problem you solve with a simple rule: **do not rely on systems execution order**.
 If, from the very beginning, you keep in mind that you never know which systems run before/after another one, then the scheduling problem vanishes.

 Moreover there's a crucial benefit since we're working in a distributed environment.
-The datastore is centralized on Firebase or a similar shared dbase, but everything runs client-side, in the browsers of the users.
-Every system can be assigned to a client, so everything runs concurrently.
+The datastore is centralized on Firebase or a similar shared dbase, but everything runs client-side, in the browsers of the users. **Every system can be assigned to a client, so everything runs concurrently.**

+The architecture doesn't even have to run every system every cycle.
+Instead, systems have a "desired frequency", and the architecture balances work automatically by redistributing systems to clients when needed, in order to get closer to the desired frequencies.